Cog-Creators/Red-DiscordBot/docs/cog_guides/audio.rst

 **Description**

 Set the Lavalink node connection to secured.
-This command sets the connection type to secured when connecting to an external Lavalink node.
+This toggle sets the connection type to secured or unsecured when connecting to an external Lavalink node.